mrakgr/The-Spiral-Language/readme.md

 inl data = {input label}
 ```

 The labels are just the inputs shifted one to the left.
-Then they are split so that the final dimensions of the tensor are `(rest,64,64)`.
-Where the middle 64 is the number of steps and the innermost 64 is the minibatch size.
+Then they are split so that the final dimensions of the tensor are `(rest,64,64)` where the middle 64 is the number of steps and the innermost 64 is the minibatch size.

 Define the network.